gpiechnik2/xk6-httpagg/README.md

   // or
   // IMPORTANT: We can use the "all" aggregation level to aggregate all requests regardless of
   // the check result
-  httpagg.checkRequest(
-    response = response,
-    status = status,
+  httpagg.checkRequest(response, status, {
-    aggregateLevel = "all"
+      aggregateLevel: "all"
-  );
+  });
 }

 export function teardown(data) {
     httpagg.generateRaport("myFilenameWithRequestsAggregated.json", "myHtmlReport.html")

     // or (without the optional fields)
-    httpagg.generateRaport("myFilenameWithRequestsAggregated.json") // the default name of the
+    httpagg.generateRaport() // the default name of the html report that will be created
+    // is "httpaggReport.html".
+In turn, the name of the request results file that will
-    // html report that will be created is "httpaggReport.html" }
+    // be checked is "httpagg.json"
+}
 ```